 Need Help With PCOS?

-We put food into our body everyday.
+We put food into our body every day.
 We can either choose health or continue to fuel whatever diseased conditions our body is already going through.
 A healthy diet consisting of healthy fats, high fiber, lots of greens, and a conscientious lifestyle is an important part of the PCOS healing process.
-Diet and lifestyle modifications are the foundation of our health, and we have the opportunity to make a difference in our health everyday.
+Diet and lifestyle modifications are the foundation of our health, and we have the opportunity to make a difference in our health every day.
 Combining a healthy diet plan with regular exercise, proper supplementation, and other small lifestyle modifications, PCOS symptoms and progressions are definitely manageable.
-If you would like help managing PCOS, we at Awaken Life are here and happy to help!
+If you would like help managing PCOS, at Awaken Life Dr. Priya Prakash is here and happy to help!

 - Khani, B., Mehrabian, F., Khalesi, E. and Eshraghi, A. (2011).
 Effect of soy phytoestrogen on metabolic and hormonal disturbance of women with polycystic ovary syndrome.
 Journal of Research in Medical Sciences, 16(3), pp.297-302.